North Miami, Florida: Post World War II growth

 Partially to meet this challenge of fast growth, the voters of North Miami in 1952 voted to adopt a new charter and a new name.
 The new charter, enacted as an official statute of the Florida Legislature on May 27, 1953, provided for the establishment of a full-time administrative head (City Manager form of government) to carry out the policies of the elected Mayor/Council.
 The new and present name officially introduced on this date—the City of North Miami.

 North Miami is known for its large Haitian-American population.
 In 2001, voters made Republican Josaphat Celestin the first Haitian American mayor of a large Miami-Dade County community.
 In 2009, voters made Democrat and Haitian immigrant Andre Pierre mayor of North Miami.
-In 2013, voters made Haitian American Lucie Tondreau the city's first female Haitian-American Mayor; she soon left office following about being criminally charged.
+In 2013, voters made Haitian American Lucie Tondreau the city's first female Haitian-American Mayor; she soon left office, after being charged for mortgage fraud.
 In 2014, voters made Haitian immigrant Dr. Smith Joseph mayor of North Miami.
 In 2019, voters made Philippe Bien-Aime, who was born in Haiti and migrated to the US in 1993, mayor of North Miami.